alexbosworth/memcache-client/README.md

 ### Get/Gets

-Get may take either a single key or an array of keys.
-The return result will alwyas be an array, although when no results are delivered from the server, this array will be empty.
-On error, the array will be null.
-Returned items have the following properties:
+Get may take a single key, or an array of keys.
+Keys may not contain whitespace: a string with whitespace will be interpreted as multiple keys.
+The return result is always a map of each key found to a container including value.
+If no results were found, either for one or multiple keys, the callback will be handed an error structure of type 'NOT_FOUND'.
+If some of the keys in a multi-get call were not found no error will be set and the keys will not be present in the response object.

+The response object:

     {
       buffer: <the raw byte buffer, for binary values>